GMOD/jbrowse-components/packages/jbrowse-cli/README.md

       through colors if there are fewer colors than sequences

   --skipCheck
-      Don't check whether or not the sequence file or URL exists
+      Don't check whether or not the sequence file or URL exists or if you are in a JBrowse directory

 EXAMPLES
   $ jbrowse add-assembly GRCh38.fa --load copy